Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Abstract

 \section{Abstract}

-Recent research has shown that bit-flip attacks (BFAs) can manipulate deep neural networks (DNNs) via DRAM rowhammer exploitations.
-Existing attacks are primarily launched over high-level DNN frameworks like PyTorch and flip bits in model weight files.
-Nevertheless, DNNs are frequently compiled into low-level executables by deep learning (DL) compilers to fully leverage low-level hardware primitives.
-The compiled code is usually high-speed and manifests dramatically distinct execution paradigms from high-level DNN frameworks.
+Recent research has shown that bit-flip attacks (BFAs) can manipulate deep neural networks (DNNs) via DRAM Rowhammer exploitations.
+For high-level DNN models running on deep learning (DL) frameworks like PyTorch, extensive BFAs have been conducted to flip bits in model weights and shown effective.
+Defenses have also been proposed to guard model weights.
+Nevertheless, DNNs are increasingly compiled into DNN executables by DL compilers to leverage hardware primitives.
+These executables manifest new and distinct computation paradigms; we find existing research failing to accurately capture and expose the attack surface of BFAs on DNN executables.

-In this paper, we launch the first systematic study on the attack surface of BFA specifically for DNN executables compiled by DL compilers.
-We design an automated search tool to identify vulnerable bits in DNN executables and identify practical attack vectors that exploit the model structure in DNN executables with BFAs (whereas prior works make likely strong assumptions to attack model weights).
-DNN executables appear more ``opaque'' than models in high-level DNN frameworks.
-Nevertheless, we find that DNN executables contain extensive, severe (e.g., single-bit flip), and transferable attack surfaces that are not present in high-level DNN models and can be exploited to deplete full model intelligence and control output labels.
+To this end, we launch the first systematic study of BFAs on DNN executables and reveal new attack surfaces neglected or underestimated in previous work.
+Specifically, prior BFAs in DL frameworks are limited to attacking model weights and assume a strong whitebox attacker with full knowledge of victim model weights, which is unrealistic as weights are often confidential.
+In contrast, we find that BFAs on DNN executables can achieve high effectiveness by exploiting the model structure (usually stored in the executable code), which only requires knowing the (often public) model structure.
+Importantly, such structure-based BFAs are pervasive, transferable, and more severe (e.g., single-bit flips lead to successful attacks) in DNN executables; they also slip past existing defenses.

+To realistically demonstrate the new attack surfaces, we assume a weak and more realistic attacker with no knowledge of victim model weights.
+We design an automated tool to identify vulnerable bits in victim executables with high confidence (70\% compared to the baseline 2\%).
+Launching this tool on DDR4 DRAM, we show that only 1.4 flips on average are needed to fully downgrade the accuracy of victim executables, including quantized models which could require 23$\times$ more flips previously, to random guesses.
+We comprehensively evaluate 16 DNN executables, covering three large-scale DNN models trained on three commonly-used datasets compiled by the two most popular DL compilers.
 Our finding calls for incorporating security mechanisms in future DNN compilation toolchains.